expatfile/next-runtime-env/README.md

 - `--env`, `-e` **(default: null)**

-Parse an environment specific env-file via the value of an exisitng environment variable.
-For example `--env APP_ENV` where `APP_ENV=staging` would load `.env.staging, .env.local, .env` in that order with the latter taking priority.
+Specify the name of an existing environment variable, whose value is the name of an environment you want, to make react-env parse an environment specific env-file.
+For example, you may set `APP_ENV=staging` first and then apply `--env APP_ENV` flag. react-env would load `.env.staging, .env.local, .env` in that order with the latter taking priority.

 - `--path`, `-p` **(default: null)**